THE VFA PIONEER HISTORIES PROJECT

 MJC: What was Brooksley Born’s role?

-JL: She was a first-year associate and then a partner in a big corporate law firm, Arnold and Porter, volunteering her services.
-Interestingly enough she became the chair of the board of the National Women’s Law Center and just retired about two or three weeks ago.
-One of the true blessings of this work are the friendships and the collegiality and managing the competition between each of these groups.
+JL: Brooksley was a first-year associate and then a partner in a big corporate law firm, Arnold and Porter, volunteering her services to us.
+Interestingly enough, she became the chair of the board of the National Women’s Law Center Among the true blessings of this work are the friendships and the collegiality and managing the competition between each of these groups.
 I think it’s a very feminist thing, I don’t believe that men would have been able to pull it off.

 MJC: What else would you like to highlight as part of your long-term involvement with the organizations?

 JL: There are several things.
-One is the judicial appointments in friendly administrations of people like Ruth Bader Ginsburg, Pat Wald (recently deceased) from our Court of Appeals, Justice Sotomayor, Justice Kagan, of the committed federal judges in the circuits around this country and in district courts who have for years made a difference.
-And many of them still on the court.
-Certainly, the Obama judges who have in every way stopped the Trump administration from undermining democracy and the rule of law.
+One is the judicial appointments in friendly administrations of people like Pat Wald, Justice Ginsburg, Justice Sotomayor, Justice Kagan, and Justice Jackson.
+They are among the committed federal judges in federal courts around this country who have for years made a difference.
+And many of them are still on the courts.
+Certainly, the Obama judges who have in so many ways stopped the Trump administration from undermining democracy and the rule of law.

 I’m very proud of our role in judicial nominations and in appointments generally.
-Breaking the glass ceiling both in corporate America – and I look at the women’s sports teams and the implementation of Title IX and it could not have happened without Title IX.
-[I graduated] from high school in 1958.
+Breaking the glass ceiling both in corporate America – and I look at the women’s sports teams and the implementation of Title IX.
+That progress could not have happened without Title IX.
+I graduated from high school in 1958.
 It would not have occurred to me to play on a team – there was no team.
 Maybe they’d let us play tennis, but at off times.

-And here [is] this celebration of glorious, talented women.
-If you look at women in corporate America and in high level government, higher ed positions, very often they have had experience in women’s sports.
+And there is the celebration of these glorious, talented women.
+If you look at women in corporate America and in high level government, higher education positions, very often they have had experience in women’s sports.
 Very often there’s a nexus between playing sports and women’s leadership.
 It’s magical.

 MJC: It’s certainly been good for men.

-JL: [As] I’ve suggested, the most important [part has been my] work colleagues became my closest friends.
+JL: As I’ve suggested, the most important part has been my work colleagues who became my closest friends.
 The people I rely on, my trusted buddies, the people you would tell anything to and the people who would always have my back [and vice versa].
-You can’t overstate the personal is the political and vice versa [are] passed on to the next generation.
+You can’t overstate “the personal is the political” and vice versa and all of this gets passed on to the next generation.

 I don’t know if Marcia Greenberger told you this story, but our respective daughters and their families are close.
-My grandson, last year who was 9, and her grandson who is 9 know each other only slightly.
-[They] found themselves in the same day camp and they sort of eyed each other and circled each other for a couple of days and finally my grandson Jack said to Toby, “Do you know Judy Lichtman?”
+My grandson, who a few years ago was 9, and her grandson who was also 9 at the time knew each other only slightly.
+They found themselves in the same day camp and they sort of eyed each other and circled each other for a couple of days and finally my grandson Jack said to Toby, “Do you know Judy Lichtman?”
 And Toby did.
 I mean there it is, the third generation.
 He knew Judy Lichtman.

-So certainly, the friendships and differences we’ve all made.
+So certainly, the friendships and victories we’ve all achieved are an important part of our work.
 I’m painting a picture that’s probably rosier than it is.
-There were difficult and competitive times, but for the most part, without putting sugar coated gloss on it, while social change isn’t linear and there are terrible valleys, it is better today than it was.
+There were difficult and competitive times, but for the most part, without putting a sugar-coated gloss on it, while social change isn’t linear and there are terrible valleys, it is better today than it was.

 It’s not better enough.
-There is an enormous amount to do, most especially for women of color, older women, LGBTQ women.
+There is an enormous amount to do, most especially for women of color, older women, LGBTQ+ women.
 There’s no declaring victory and going home.
 We have battles that we have to refight.
-[There was] a 1963 Supreme Court decision that said married women were entitled to legally buy contraception.
-Today [it is a] topic of discussion about whether or not employers have to include [the provision of contraception] in their health plans.
+There was a 1965 Supreme Court decision that said married women were entitled to legally buy contraception.
+Today contraception is a topic of discussion again.
+The discussion is about whether employers must include the provision of contraception in their health plans.
+Who would have ever thought that we would have to live with the reality of the Dobbs case that overturned Roe v Wade, a 50-year precedent.

 There are no permanent victories.
 There are realistic gains and every single one of those gains parlay into another gain.
 Understand that you have to defend those.